Telephone Operators & Services in Finland

-Mobile phones are no longer an expensive way of communicating, and the cost of mobile internet access has dropped substantially.
-Rates for all services can vary significantly between operators, so shop around for the best deal and ask about packages and promotions; these are increasingly common as competition increases.
+Mobile services are reasonaby priced and the cost of mobile internet access has dropped substantially.
+Rates for all services can vary significantly between operators, so shop around for the best deal and look at packages and promotions; these are increasingly common as competition increases.

-You can often arrange a telephone line over the phone; the SIM cards will be posted to you.
+You can usually arrange a telephone line over the phone; the SIM cards will be posted to you.

 Get connected: call a Mobile Phone Operator